mar-ki/mar-ki.github.io/_posts/2022-11-15-GOAD-Enumeration.md

 ### Quick Wins

-I probably won't use them in later blog posts as they normally result in a complete domain takeover
+I probably won't use them in later blog posts but let's see how it goes

 ```bash
 # Zerologon